Are There Accelerated MSN Programs?

 • Location: Chicago, IL

-• Accreditation: Commission on Collegiate Nursing Education (CCNE)
+• Accreditation: Commission on Collegiate Nursing Education (CCNE); Higher Learning Commission (HLC)

 Herzing University

-Through the direct entry MSM program at Herzing University, students will gain the fundamental skills and knowledge necessary to excel as registered nurses.
+Through the direct entry MSN program at Herzing University, students will gain the fundamental skills and knowledge necessary to excel as registered nurses.
 This program is offered in a flexible online format to accommodate non-traditional students.
 All students can access extensive virtual services, including tutoring, technical support, academic advising, and library services.

 To help students prepare for the NCLEX, all students will take an RN exit exam to ensure they have the necessary skills and knowledge to pass their licensing exam.
 To ensure students have sufficient hands-on experience, they must complete 585 clinical hours throughout their degree and three two- to four-day intensives at Herzing or a partner site.